tue, aug 25, 20

 3 lbs triple berry mix (if you cannot find triple berry mix, buy 1 lb frozen blueberries, 1 lb frozen blackberries, and 1 lb frozen raspberries)

-approximately 2-2.5 cups of cane sugar (may use more or less depending on how sweet you want it. sugar value calculated using a wyman's triple berry mix.)
+Approximately 2-2.5 cups of cane sugar (May use more or less depending on how sweet you want it.
+Sugar value calculated using Wyman's triple berry mix.)

-add lemon juice and triple berry mix to large pot with water. heat using stove at medium heat and stir occasionally until fruit breaks down into a saucy liquid.
+Add lemon juice and triple berry mix to large pot with water.
+Heat on a stove at medium heat and stir occasionally until fruit breaks down into a saucy liquid.

-use the sweetness calculator to determine how much sugar to add and juice to remove. removing juice is necessary to give the wine enough room to breathe without bubbling over while fermenting (use 16 grams of sugar per serving and 8 fluid ounces if using wyman's triple berry mix and lemon juice).
+Use the sweetness calculator how much granulated sugar you should add and how much juice you should pour out.
+Use 16 grams of sugar per serving and 8 fluid ounces if using Wyman's triple berry mix and lemon juice.

-after 48 hours in the fridge, your yeast will have fallen to the bottom of your container. optionally, you can now carefully pour your wine off of the sediment into a secondary container for bottling. you may find that sediment will build up again, and your wine might need to be poured off ('racked') once more. note: this sediment is completely safe to drink if accidentally consumed.
+After 48 hours in the fridge, your yeast will have fallen to the bottom of your container.
+We recommend that you carefully pour your wine off of the sediment into a secondary container for bottling.
+You may find that sediment will build up again, and your wine might need to be poured off ('racked') once more.
+Note: this sediment is completely safe to drink if accidentally consumed.

 Enjoy!
 Your wine will continue to improve with age.